andikrueger/azure-naming-conventions/README.md

 }
 ```

-# Think you found a bug
+## Think you found a bug

-First chech the [issues](https://github.com/andikrueger/azure-naming-conventions/issues) list to see if someone else has already found it.
+First check the [issues](https://github.com/andikrueger/azure-naming-conventions/issues) list to see if someone else has already found it.
 If not, create an issue and provide some details on how to reproduce this bug.